-Empire State Building Lights Purple For 2012 World Prematurity Day
+Empire State Building Lights Purple for 2013 World Prematurity Day

-The Empire State Building towers will light purple today in honor of the second annual World Prematurity Day.
+The Empire State Building towers will light purple today in honor of the third annual World Prematurity Day.
 Parent groups and organizations worldwide are joining together to raise awareness of the serious problem of premature birth.
 An estimated 15 million babies around the world are born too soon every year, including nearly half a million in the United States.
-People everywhere can share a story, a photo, or a video about their experience with prematurity at facebook.com/WorldPrematurityDay.
-Special thanks to the Empire State Building for supporting 2012 World Prematurity Day.
+Learn more about what you can do to help, and send your family and friends a “virtual hug” to show you care about premature babies at facebook.com/WorldPrematurityDay.
+Special thanks to the Empire State Building for supporting 2013 World Prematurity Day.

-Photo caption: The Empire State Building design is a trademarked image and used with permission by ESBC.
-Photo by Karl Wint Photography.
+The Empire State Building design is a trademarked image and used with permission of ESBC.

 About March of Dimes

 March of Dimes leads the fight for the health of all moms and babies.
 We support research, lead programs and provide education and advocacy so that every baby can have the best possible start.
 Building on a successful 80-year legacy of impact and innovation, we empower every mom and every family.